linpengcheng/PurefunctionPipelineDataflow/README.md

   - Real-world reference models

+    ```
+    Whatever is not deduced from the phenomena should be called a hypothesis; hypotheses,
+    whether metaphysical or physical... have no place in experimental philosophy.
+    In this philosophy, particular propositions are inferred from the phenomena,
+    and afterward rendered general by induction.
+It was thus...
+    that the laws of motion and of gravitation were discovered.
+        ---- Newton

+    Newton was the first to succeed in finding a clearly formulated basis from which,
+    through purely mathematical thinking, he could logically and
+    quantitatively deduce a wide range of phenomena in agreement with experience.
+    Before Newton, there was no tangible support for the belief in a complete chain of physical causation.
+        ---- Einstein
+    ```

+    Newton classified all explanations of "causes" that could not be strictly proven by phenomena and mathematics as "hypotheses."
+He declared that true philosophia experimentalis — the precursor to modern science — only accepts what is derived from the induction of phenomena and can be described by mathematical laws.

     - FP & hardware system architectures do not have real-world reference models, and theories without reference systems are difficult to explain and understand, and most likely to make mistakes.
+      They have neither phenomena nor the process of being generalized into more universal conclusions through induction, let alone induction into abstract mathematical models, thus failing to meet Newton's requirements for modern science.

     - OO is only a superficial simulation of the real world, there is no unified guidelines, principles and models.
 Both the system architecture and the process are very complex and confusing.
+      That is to say, they have not been generalized into more universal conclusions through induction, let alone abstracted into mathematical models, and thus do not align with Newton's conception of modern science.

 - Warehouse/Workshop Model